Transparent dark purple Travel Guide by Insurte logo

 Croatia is part of the Schengen area, meaning its visa rules align with Schengen visa requirements.

-If you’re from a country that does not have a visa waiver agreement with the Schengen area, you will need a visa to travel to Croatia, regardless of the purpose or length of your stay.
-This includes countries like China and India.
+If you’re a citizen of a country that does not have a visa waiver agreement with the Schengen area, you will need a visa to travel to Croatia, regardless of the purpose or length of your stay.

 Lastly, if you're a citizen of an EU/EEA/Schengen country, you do not need a visa to visit Croatia.